The MCC approaches the geometric mean of precision and recall as true negatives approach infinity

 We distribute the $\frac{1}{\TN{}}$ term in the numerator and denominator:

 The $\frac{\TN{}}{\TN{}}$ terms in the denominator cancel:

 The terms involving $\TN{}$ are fractions of simple rational polynomials (w.r.t. $\TN{}$) and in each case the degree of the denominator is greater than that of the numerator, so in the limit each of these terms simplifies to $0$.
-Thus, the entire equation simplifies to:
+The equation then simplifies to:

-Thus we find that the limit of the MCC as true true negatives approach infinity is:
+Thus we find that the limit of the MCC as true negatives approach infinity is:

 \paragraph{Rearranging the FM}